 - Build a roster of Listeners: It helps to have more than one Listening Partner.
 Schedules change, availability changes, so having a larger pool of people makes it easier to find a replacement if that happens.
-You can find people who know how Listening Partnerships work on the Hand in Hand Facebook group, in the Parent Club, or by taking a class with other parents.
+You can find people who know how Listening Partnerships work on the Hand in Hand Network, in the Parent Club Community, or by taking a class with other parents.
 Also, keep an eye on the newsletter and events page because sometimes instructors offer classes specifically on Listening Partnerships.
 I have around 10 people I have done regular listening time with.

 - Schedule Listening Partnerships in advance: To make sure you make time and keep making time, hold yourself accountable and add your Listening Times to your planner.

 - Find partners who fit different needs: Ask which partners are ok with you reaching out, unplanned, in a moment of need.
 Also, identify which partners are ok with you leaving texts or voicemails where you can blow off steam, and who will listen and respond so that you know you were heard.
 Over time you might also come to notice that you talk about certain things with different partners.

 - When times feel harder than normal, increase your Listening Time.
 During the pandemic I made it my priority to do 20 minutes of listening time every day of the week.
 I genuinely could not homeschool, plus everything else and act sane without regular time to listen to and be heard by other parents.
 Often the more strain you feel the harder it can be to reach out.
 Try to breakthrough and reach out anyway.
 You’ll feel lighter and relieved afterward.